KanHarI/TADSF/README.md

 # CTAD

-A compile time autodifferentiation library.
+A compile time autodifferentiation library for modern C++, tested under g++ 9.1.
 The library works by pattern matching symbolic mathematical expressions, and by rule-based substitution.

 #Usage